 The skeleton of a female budgie become bulky in the breeding season.
 In fact, a female budgie can gain weight up to 20% in this time period.

-The shells of the egg of a budgie bird use to cover with pores that allow oxygen and carbon dioxide to enter inside of the eggs.
+The shells of the egg of a budgie birds use to cover with pores that allow oxygen and carbon dioxide to enter inside of the eggs.

 The different patterns of the light tell a female budgie that it is a breeding season.
-Well, artificial lightning can disturb this regular pattern.
+Well, artificial lighting can disturb this regular pattern.

 In other animals and human beings, the lungs use to expand while breathing, as the air goes out and in.
 However, in the case of budgies; the muscles of the chest get expanded while breathing.

 Budgie birds do not have a bladder.
-Therefore, their urine and faeces get out from the same place.
-Moreover, one of the other amazing facts about this parrot is they do not urinate.
+Therefore, their urine and feces get out of the same place.
+Moreover, one of the other interesting facts about budgies parrot is they do not urinate.

 The hearing range of budgie is amazing.
 The hearing range is 400-20,000 Hz.
 They can also remember the sounds and mimic them often.

-Budgies have an unbelievably intense vision regarding the quantity of pictures their brains can prepare at once; budgies can enlist more than 150 pictures for every second, contrasted and only 16 for people!
+Budgies have an unbelievably intense vision regarding the number of pictures their brains can prepare at once; budgies can enlist more than 150 pictures for every second, contrasted and only 16 for people!